Assault Causing Bodily Harm

-Assault Causing Bodily Harm is a more serious charge than a simple Criminal Assault.
-If a person is convicted of committing an Assault Causing Bodily Harm, a potential repercussion (i.e. criminal sentence) can be much higher than a conviction for an simple Assault charge.
-If you are facing a charge of an Assault Causing Bodily Harm, you should seek help of a Criminal Assault Lawyer (i.e. Criminal Defence Lawyer).
-DUVADIE Law can assist you in YOUR defence by mounting a strong case and/or obtaining a reduced sentence for you.
+Assault Causing Bodily Harm in Canada is a more serious charge than a simple criminal assault.
+If a person is convicted of committing an Assault Causing Bodily Harm, a potential criminal sentence can be much higher than a conviction for a simple Assault charge.
+If you are facing a charge of Assault Causing Bodily Harm or Assault with a Weapon, seek the help of a Criminal Defence Lawyer.
+DUVADIE Law can assist you in YOUR defence by mounting a strong case and/or getting a reduced sentence for you.

 What is Assault Causing Bodily Harm?

-Bodily harm is defined in the Section 2 of the Criminal Code of Canada as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”
+The section 2 of the Criminal Code of Canada defines Bodily Harm as “any hurt or injury to a person that interferes with the health or comfort of the person and that is more than merely transient or trifling in nature.”